daybologic/telegram-bot/README.md

 sudo chown $USER /var/cache/telegram-bot

+### FIFO

+The FIFO file '/var/run/telegram-bot/timed-messages.fifo' can be used to send messages to the bot as if they had been received via Telegram.
+Create the file using the MKFIFO(1) tool, and ensure it is owned by the UID of the bot.

+You can then do something akin to this in Cron:

+53	8	*	*	*	echo 'text:/units report|chat_id:-1001540092066|target:M6KVM' > /var/run/telegram-bot/timed-messages.fifo

+Which would send the owner of the account a report of how much booze they had recently.

 ### Database

 Set up a [MariaDB](https://mariadb.org) database, and pipe the following credentials and schema in using: